 - b.
 Enter the URL of the domain you’re researching.

 - c.
-Explore the archived snapshots of the website by selecting different dates.
+Explore the website’s archived snapshots by selecting different dates.
 Pay close attention to the content and any changes over time.

 - Follow these steps: